Dan Curtis ~ Professional Personal Historian

 Our Favorite Things Have Stories to Tell.

 braceletThis past week I’ve been reminded how much our treasured possessions are a window into the stories of our life.
-My frail, ninety-one year old, mother has started to go through her modest collection of jewelry.
+My frail, ninety-one year old mother has started to go through her modest collection of jewelry.
 She’s carefully trying to match each piece with a relative or friend she thinks would appreciate having it after she has died.
-Sitting with her, she began telling me the stories behind each piece.
-There are the art deco black-and-white earrings she bought to go with a very fashionable dress my father bought her shortly after they were married.
+As I was sitting with her, she began telling me the stories behind each piece.
+There are the art deco black-and-white earrings she bought to go with a very fashionable dress my father got her shortly after they were married.
 A silver bracelet brought back by my dad from Pakistan during WWII is tarnished but her memories of my dad’s war experiences remain vivid.
 Each piece unlocks a story in my mother’s life.

 And then there was a colleague at Victoria Hospice who told me of a unique funeral celebration he attended.
-A friend of the deceased gave a eulogy that was built entirely around photos of the shoes in her friend’s life.
+A friend of the deceased gave a eulogy that was built entirely around photos of the shoes in the woman’s life.
 Each pair of shoes had a story to tell.

 In The Globe and Mail newspaper on Thursday, I read an essay entitled Family Ties.
 It tells the story of a son’s remembrance of his father through the neckties that were passed down to him.
 Here’s an excerpt: